marcosbuydid/data-structures-algorithms/README.md

 ### Stack
 Contains one or multiple abstract representations of a Stack.

+### Table
+Contains one or multiple abstract representations of a Table.

 ### Trees
 Contains multiple algorithms of how to operate with most common trees.